 Pinara the Lycian had a large port, over time, was silted up and is now in the ground.
 The town was conquered by Alexander the Great in 334 BC before passing under the control of Pergamon.

 This city of Lycia was probably called « Pinata » during the Hittite Empire, towards the end of the second millennium BCE.
 This is the result of the analysis of two main writings :

-The letter of Milawatta: Pina is also mentioned together with Awarna.
-There are two cities that have been the subject of negotiations for hostages exchange with the other two cities of Utima and Atriya.
+The letter of Milawatta: Pina is mentioned together with Awarna.
+There are two towns that have been the subject of negotiations for hostages exchange with Utima and Atriya.